uc-cdis/gen3.org/content/resources/operator/_index.md

 The Data File node category is used to store metadata related to data files that are stored in the cloud.
 If the need arises, the node can be added to a data dictionary.

 #### Notation
-Finally, the Notation node category is used to store data that does not fit into other categories (for example, it doesn't store index files, data files, or analysis data).
+The Notation node category is used to store data that does not fit into other categories (for example, it doesn't store index files, data files, or analysis data).
 The ability to update/modify a dictionary is an important functionality that may arise based on project and clinical data needs.

 The following image depicts the graph view of the DCF data dictionary (The key in the top right corner of the image indicates the node categories):

 ![graph view](img/dcf_dictionary.png)

 ### Representing Longitudinal Data
 Gen3 provides the ability to store longitudinal data.
 A clinical node that is not included in the DCF is the Visit or Follow-Up node.
-The Visit node is used to store longitudinal data that is collected over time and usually has a many to one relationship with its parent node, meaning that an observation/response was observed for a subject/unit repeatedly over time.
+The Visit node is clinical node that is used to store longitudinal data that is collected over time and usually has a many to one relationship with its parent node, meaning that an observation/response was observed for a subject/unit repeatedly over time.
 Clinical properties that are common for this node include height, weight, and bmi (body mass index).
 Properties such as days_to_birth, days_to_death, days_to_last_follow_up, and days_to_treatment provide a means to keep track of timing between visits while protecting study participant identities.

 ### Modifying a Data Dictionary
 Once users have obtained the baseline dictionary, users can make updates to it.
 To create a data dictionary tailored to a particular project, the user can modify the baseline dictionary using a program which automatically updates the dictionary given TSV input which specifies the desired changes to the dictionary.
 The updates are based on instructions that are included in a TSV file such as update a property, delete a node, etc.  Instructions for implementing the script can be found [here](https://github.com/uc-cdis/planx-bioinfo-tools/tree/master/dictionary_tools).
 For those that are interested in making edits directly to a YAML file, we are also in the process of automating this process.